What is The Ocean Cleanup?

 We must act on this crisis right now, as over time, plastic breaks down into smaller fragments and is mistaken as food by marine life.
 This is a severe choking hazard, as well as entanglement in nets and other littered products.

 Aqua Ultraviolet devotes time to discussing and researching these types of issues because we care about our Planet Earth and voiding our Oceans of plastic.
 We are the leading manufacturer in water sterilization for aquatic tanks, ponds, and even households.
-Our water sterilizers can be added to your home or business with ease and comes with peace of mind when it comes to healthy drinking water.
-Take a look at our life plus systems here to upgrade your drinking water https://aquaultraviolet.com/products/uv-sterilizers/drinking-water/.
+Our UV sterilizers can be added to your home or business with ease and comes with peace of mind when it comes to the water you utilize.
+Take a look at our life plus systems to upgrade your drinking water.

 #lifedependsonwater #aquauv #aquaultraviolet #madeintheusa #aquauvmadeinusa #water